Overview

 • Audited courses

-• Courses dropped after the semester has begun
+• Courses dropped after the semester begins (X or W grades)

 Reasons for an RCL